Best Contract Management Software for Financial Services (2026)

 Limitations:

-- Heavy reliance on implementation partners adds to total cost of ownership
+- Reliance on implementation partners adds to total cost of ownership

 In practice: Icertis is the platform that global banks, insurance conglomerates, and large asset management firms deploy when they need to manage regulatory compliance across tens of thousands of contracts in multiple jurisdictions.
-If you are a mid-market firm, the cost and implementation complexity will not justify the investment.
+Mid-market firms should weigh the cost and implementation effort against how much of that portfolio-scale capability they will actually use.

 Ironclad